YassineIdiri/Laravel_E-CommerceWebsite/README.md

 # E-commerce

-An e-commerce website built with the Laravel framework.
+An E-Commerce website built with the Laravel framework.

 # Installation